The Real Plan Companies Have for AI in Workplaces

 - What follows is an example of how AI will be used to disempower workers.

-This is true even though we already face a decline in quality and sustainability from automation that is far short of AI.
+This is true even though we already face a decline in quality and sustainability from automation far short of AI.
 The following describes what happens in CSV pharmacies.

 “For Alyssa Watrous, the medication mix-up meant a pounding headache, nausea and dizziness.
 In September, Ms. Watrous, a 17-year-old from Connecticut, was about to take another asthma pill when she realized CVS had mistakenly given her blood pressure medication intended for someone else.